paulio11/P4-Squigl-Twitter-Clone/README.md

 ![User mentions](https://raw.githubusercontent.com/paulio11/project-4/main/documentation/images/readme-mentions.png)

 #### Messages

-- Two logged in users can privatly message each other.
+- Two logged in users can privately message each other.
 - A user can either be messaged using the **Message** button on their user page, or by replying to a message they have previously sent.
 - As with mentions above, a user is notified of any unread messages with a count in the menu.
 - A user can view unread, read and sent messages using the message page navigation.